 Schools are required to have confirmation that trainee teachers have been DBS-checked.
-However, please note that it is not mandatory for DBS details for non-salaried trainees to be included in the single central record.
 Confirmation of the DBS check is provided by the University of Cumbria as part of the email communication from the Placement Unit informing you of a student placed with you.
 This will confirm the student's DBS certificate number and date of issue of the certificate.